 We’ve waited a long time for this, haven’t we?
-When the third season of Deadwood ended, those of us who soaked up every vulgar word spouted in iambic pentameter, and chased by frequent spatterings of blood, anticipated that there would certainly be more.
+When the third season of Deadwood ended, those of us who soaked up every vulgar phrase spouted in iambic pentameter, chased by frequent smatterings of blood, anticipated that there would certainly be more.
 For reasons still somewhat shrouded in mystery, it was not to be.
-What we were left with were three incomparable seasons that added up to an incomplete masterpiece.
-As if a corner of a Van Gogh canvas was left blank.
-You could still adore what was there, but that empty space, that feeling of the unfinished, nagged at all of us these past thirteen years.
+What we were left with were three incomparable seasons that added up to an incomplete masterpiece—as if a corner of a Van Gogh canvas was left blank.
+You could still adore what was there, but that empty space, that feeling of the unfinished, has nagged at every one of us diehard fans these past thirteen years.

-Instead, what we get is essentially a super-sized Deadwood episode.
-Full of a slow burn and sudden outbursts of violence.
-As well as wondrously mellifluous profanity.
-It’s not easy to make c*nt and c*cksucker sing, but that has long been Milch’s bailiwick.
-You’ll find that skill undiminished here.
+Instead, what we got is, essentially, a supersized Deadwood episode—full of slow burn and sudden outbursts of violence (as well as wondrously mellifluous profanity).
+It’s not easy to make c*nt and c*cksucker sing, but that has long been Milch’s bailiwick… You’ll find that skill undiminished here.

-No one has suffered more than Ian McShane’s Al Swearengen.
+No one has suffered the whips and scorns of time more than Ian McShane’s Al Swearengen.
 Once the most formidable citizen in a town full of tramps and thieves, Al is shown on his last leg.
-Too many years of churning his liver with impure liquids have left him holding on to his dignity as tightly as he once did his place in the camp.
+The years of churning his liver with impure liquids have left him clinging to his dignity as tightly as he once clung to his status as head man in Deadwood.
 It’s hard not to see Al as Milch’s proxy over these final two hours.
 Swearengen sees the end coming.
-He’s not fighting it as much as he is trying to remain relevant for as long as he can.
+He’s not fighting it so much as he is trying to remain relevant for as long as he can.

-While the news of a muted and all but disabled Al might sound disappointing in theory, his withering state is played with weary aplomb by the unparalleled McShane.
-Al is the last of his kind.
-The Deadwood he dragged into existence and ruled over with disrepute is dying too.
-The separate paths the man and the town are on seek to converge by the film’s end – as if they had any other choice.
+While the news of a muted and all but disabled Al might sound disappointing in theory, his withering state is played with weary aplomb by an unparalleled McShane.
+Al is the last of his kind—the Deadwood that he dragged into existence and ruled over with disrepute is dying too, soon to become a part of proper civilization.

-During the show’s brief three year run it was wildly underrepresented by the Emmys and the Golden Globes when it came to nominations.
-But to be fair, in supporting categories, where do you even start?
-The plethora of rich performances probably lead to a massacre of vote-splitting.
-Although it’s maddening to think that Paula Malcolmson’s Trixie never received any awards notice.
+During the show’s brief three-year run it was wildly underrepresented by the Emmys and the Golden Globes when it came to nominations.
+But, to be fair, in supporting categories, where do you even start?
+It’s maddening to think that Paula Malcolmson’s Trixie never received any awards notice, but the plethora of rich performances probably led to a massacre of vote-splitting.

-Among the lead roles, there was only room for McShane when the votes were tallied.
-It’s easy to understand why.
+Among the lead roles, there was only room for McShane when the votes were tallied—and it’s easy to understand why.
 Al Swearengen is such a singular character, and McShane’s unique brio made the character into the role of a lifetime.
-Though I did often feel that recognition for McShane overshadowed the equally impressive work of Olyphant as Sheriff Bullock.
+It is sad, however, that recognition for McShane often overshadowed the equally impressive work of Timothy Olyphant as Seth Bullock.

-For Deadwood to work as well as it did, it needed a flip-side of the coin to McShane’s mangy Al. Olyphant supplied that in spades.
-It would have been simple to present Bullock as a figure of rectitude to counter saloon and flop house-owning Al. The trick was making Bullock as psychologically complex as Swearengen as well as equally violent.
+For Deadwood to work as well as it did, it needed a flip-side of the coin to McShane’s mangy Al. Olyphant’s Sheriff Bullock supplied that in spades.
+It would have been simple to present the town sheriff as a figure of rectitude to counter the saloon and flop house-owning Al. But the real trick was making Bullock as psychologically complex as Swearengen, and amazingly, just as violent.
 You always got the sense that Bullock was barely holding on.
-As Al’s henchman Dan once said of the town sheriff, “he doesn’t know whose man he is.”
+As Al’s henchman Dan once said of Bullock, “he doesn’t know whose man he is.”

-The two-hour finale actually puts Bullock more in the forefront than Al, if only by a little.
-Deadwood the movie finds Seth Bullock to be (slightly) more in control than before.
-The streak of grey hair running through his head and the massive stache lingering over his upper lip are symbols of the added maturity that often comes with age.
+The two-hour finale actually puts Bullock more in the forefront than Al (if only by a little).
+Deadwood the movie finds Seth Bullock wiser and (slightly) more in control than before, the streak of grey running through his hair and the massive ‘stache lingering over his upper lip symbolizing the added maturity that should come with age.
 Though, that personal growth is tested every time he comes into contact with George Hearst (played with seething malevolence by Gerald McRaney).

-There’s a great scene between Al and Bullock discussing how to deal with Hearst’s murderous nature which he shields with the typical trappings of power and money.
-In that moment, Swearengen questions Bullock’s blunt tactics in facing off against Hearst after his murder of a beloved character.
+There’s a great scene between Al and Bullock, in which they discuss how to deal with Hearst’s “putrid fucking nature” which he shields with the typical trappings of power and money.
+In that moment, Swearengen questions Bullock’s blunt tactics in facing off against Hearst after his murder of a beloved friend.